Flamenco/stackeditpro/Features.md

 ## Async Markdown Extensions
 There was no way for an markdown extension to run asynchronously.
-This was an issue when rendering in the background, or creating dynamically updating pages.
+This was an issue when rendering in the background, or creating dynamically updating pagesa page, or when exporting.
+We added semantics to make this happen.

 ## Default Table Alignment Property
 Tables will now vertically align their cell content to the top.